French Quarter: History

-During the 19th century, New Orleans was similar to other Southern cities in that its economy was based on selling cash crops, such as sugar, tobacco and cotton.
+During the 19th century, New Orleans was similar to other Southern cities in that its economy was based on selling cash crops, such as sugar, tobacco and cotton produced by enslaved labor.
 By 1840, newcomers whose wealth came from these enterprises turned New Orleans into the third largest metropolis in the country.
 The city's port was the nation's second largest, with New York City being the largest.

 The development of New Orleans famous ornate cast iron 'galleries' began with the two storey examples on the Pontalba Buildings on Jackson Square, completed in 1851.
 As the most prominent and high class address at the time, they set a fashion for others to follow, and multi-level cast iron galleries soon replaced the old timber French ones on older buildings as well as gracing new ones.

 Even before the Civil War, French Creoles had become a minority in the French Quarter.
 In the late 19th century the Quarter became a less fashionable part of town, and many immigrants from southern Italy and Ireland settled there.
 From 1884 to 1924 an estimated 290,000 Italian immigrants, a great deal of them from Sicily, arrived in New Orleans and settled in the French Quarter, which acquired the nickname "Little Palermo."
 In 1905, the Italian consul estimated that one-third to one-half of the Quarter's population were Italian-born or second generation Italian-Americans.
 Irish immigrants also settled heavily in the Esplanade area, which was called the "Irish Channel".